Skip to main content

 5. Youth tobacco use: Includes cigarette smoking and e-cigarette use by grade and county

-6. Targeted communities: Includes tobacco use by race, ethnicity, sexual orientation and other targeted demographics
+6. Tobacco marketing and its effect in communities: Includes tobacco use by race, ethnicity, sexual orientation and other targeted demographics

 7. Retail tobacco environment and marketing: Includes advertising exposure, price information, marketing expenditures, and characteristics of stores that sell tobacco